Skip to article content

 Appendix 6

-Detailed derivation of Fbq\dfrac{\partial F}{\partial b_q}
+Detailed inference derivation: accuracy–complexity decomposition and Fbq\dfrac{\partial F}{\partial b_q}

 1. Subsitute our parametrization into F